 MGMT 241: KNOWLEDGE FOR SOCIAL IMPACT: ANALYZING CURRENT ISSUES & APPROACHES

 Meets Wednesdays 3:00 p.m. – 6:00 p.m. (undergraduates)

 How do you create deep and sustainable social impact?
-In this class, we will examine two critical challenges in the US today: (a) barriers to college access and completion and (b) recidivism and barriers to employment following incarceration.
-We will dig into the research literature on these topics and meet with for-profit and non-profit executives who are leading the charge either to make college more accessible to those who can least afford it or to strengthen employment opportunities for individuals who were formerly incarcerated.
-Take this class if you want to gain the insights and skills to harness evidence, leadership, and innovative strategies to effect lasting and positive social impact.
+In this class, we will examine two critical challenges in the US today: (a) barriers to college access and completion and (b) barriers to employment following incarceration.
+We will dig into the research literature on these topics and meet with for-profit and non-profit leaders working on each of these issues.
+You’ll engage in passionate debate and reflection as we explore the research evidence, leadership approaches, and innovative strategies to fuel lasting and positive social impact.

 OIDD 255: AI, BUSINESS, AND SOCIETY

 Professor Prasanna Tambe

 Meets Monday/Wednesday 1:30 p.m. – 3:00 p.m. (undergraduates)